-*Bouquet garni: A couple of bay leaves, thyme sprigs and parsley stems.
-When using wine in marinade, if alcohol is cooked off first, the meat will absorb the full flavor of the fruit of the wine and condiments.
+Make 2 days ahead.
+Alcohol used in marinades should be cooked off.
+Indeed, when using wine in marinade, if alcohol is burned off first, the meat will absorb the full flavor of the fruit of the wine and condiments.
 In a large pot bring wine and port to a boil, ignite and let the flame go for a couple of minutes.
 Throw in veggies and herbs and black pepper; let cool completely.
-Combine meat with marinade – Refrigerate for 12 to 24 hours.
+Immerse meat in marinade, cover and refrigerate for 12 to 24 hours.
 Drain and pat dry meat.
 Save wine and solids.

-In a hot Dutch oven or sautoir, drizzle some grape seed oil or other high smoke point oil.
+Heat a Dutch oven or sautoir, drizzle some grape seed oil or other high smoking point oil.
 Salt bottom of the pan (it creates a non-stick effect).
 Start searing the meat (salt the top as well) until it turns brown; in both sides on medium high heat.
-Transfer meat in a shallow dish and repeat these steps with remaining meat without the addition of extra oil.
+Transfer meat in a shallow dish and repeat these steps with remaining meat without the addition oil.

-Throw in veggies from the marinade and cook for 5 minutes; transfer veggies to a bowl.
-Put meat back into the pot along with its rendered juice, and veggies.
-Add wine from the marinade, port, beef stock and season with ground black pepper.
-Do not add extra salt (the braising liquid will reduce into a flavorful sauce.
-Bring to boil, cover and slow cook in a preheated 250ºF/121ºC oven for 6 hours.
+Throw in veggies from the marinade and cook for 5 minutes stirring every so often.
+Transfer veggies to a separate container.
+Put meat back to the pot along with its rendered juice, and veggies.
+Add wine from the marinade and demi glace* (reduced veal stock).
+Season with ground black pepper.
+Do not add extra salt (the braising liquid will be reduced into a flavorful sauce later.
+Bring to boil, cover and cook at 250ºF/121ºC oven for 4 hours.
 Lower oven temp to 225ºF/ 105ºC if using convection oven.
-Then turn oven off and leave the pot inside for a few more hours if desired or until next morning if oven is turned off around 10 pm.
-Remove meat from pot and discard veggies.
-Lay meat in order on a baking tray lined with parchment.
-Top meat with parchment and place another tray on top.
+Remove pot from the oven and let sit for an hour or so before opening.
+Remove ribs from pot and discard veggies.
+Carefully arrange meat on a baking tray lined with parchment paper.
+Cover meat with parchment and place another tray on top.
 Add weights such as cans to press down the meat.
 Allow to cool it off and refrigerate overnight.
 Upon chilled, the meat ends up perfectly even and ready to be portioned.